wp-plugins/wiziapp-create-your-own-native-iphone-app/readme.txt

 == Changelog ==

+= 2.1.0 =

+- New pricing plan.
+- Bug Fixes.

+= 2.0.9 =

+- Bug Fixes.

 = 2.0.8 =

 - New Android App version - Important bug fixes and performance improvements, please upload a new APK version to the Google Play Android market, [see how](http://www.wiziapp.com/blog/guides-tutorials/updating-your-android-app/).
-- Improved plugin control panel interface..
+- Improved plugin control panel interface.

 = 2.0.7 =